SmailikHappy/smailikhappy.github.io/_posts/2025-04-12-Slime_mold_tool.md

 mermaid: true
 ---

-> This project is currently under development and the article is still in a draft state.
+> This article is still in a draft state.
 Major changes are expected.
 {: .prompt-danger}